-The RDN should plan its education activities to complement existing outreach in Electoral Area E (EA E). the communities have a wealth of knowledge among dedicated individuals who are already acting to manage wildfire risk.
-The Nanoose Volunteer Fire Department is an active advocate for FireSmart and community wildfire preparedness in EA E and maintains successful contacts with residents through social media and community events.
-The RDN can support local organizations by collaborating during grant applications for FireSmart activities that further the common interests of community wildfire resiliency.
+The RDN should plan its educational activities to complement existing outreach in the Electoral Area. the communities have a wealth of knowledge among dedicated individuals who are already acting to manage wildfire risk.
+The Nanoose Volunteer Fire Department is an active advocate for FireSmart and community wildfire preparedness in Electoral Area G (EA G) and maintains successful contacts with residents through social media and community events.
+The RDN can support local organizations by coordinating joint grant applications for FireSmart activities that further the common interests of community wildfire resiliency.